Jed Steer: Yeovil Town (loan)

 In July 2011, Yeovil Town confirmed that Steer had joined them on a three-month loan deal.
 Steer made his first senior appearance and Football League debut in the opening game of the 2011–12 Football League One season in which Yeovil lost 2–0 away to Brentford.
 He returned to Norwich on 13 October after suffering a thigh injury.

 Cambridge United (loan)

 Steer joined Cambridge United on a one-month loan deal on 9 November 2012, until 8 December 2012.

 Aston Villa

 On 26 June 2013, Aston Villa announced that they would sign Steer on 1 July when he became a free agent.

-The deal went forward according to plan.
-Villa gave him the number 13 shirt, replacing Shay Given and therefore securing the No.2 spot.
-He played in the League Cup 2nd round win against Rotherham United 3 – 0, keeping a clean sheet.
-He also kept a clean sheet in Villa's 1–0 pre-season victory over MLS side Houston Dynamo on 26 July 2014.
-On 24 May 2015, Steer made his Premier League debut for Villa in a 0–1 loss against Burnley.
+Steer became the number two goalkeeper at the club.
+He played in the League Cup second round win against Rotherham United 3–0, keeping a clean sheet.
+On 24 May 2015, Steer made his Premier League debut for Villa in a 1–0 loss against Burnley.